numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 ..
 In order to display quantitative measurements, we have seen in the previous section that we should start from the collection of runtimes for different target values.

-In the performance assessment context of COCO_, a problem instance can be defined by the quintuple of search space dimension, function, instantiation parameters, quality indicator mapping, and quality indicator target value, :math:`p = (n, f_\theta, \theta_i, I, I^{{\rm target}, \theta_i})`. [#]_
+In the performance assessment context of COCO_, a problem instance can be defined by the quintuple of search space dimension, function, instantiation parameters, quality indicator mapping, and quality indicator target value, :math:`p^5 = p(n, f_\theta, \theta_i, I, I^{{\rm target}, \theta_i})`. [#]_
 For each benchmarked algorithm, a single runtime is measured on each problem instance.
-From a single run of the algorithm on a problem instance triple defined by :math:`p = (n, f_\theta, \theta_i)`, we obtain a runtime measurement for each deduced problem quintuple, and more specifically, for each target value which has been reached in this run, or equivalently, for each target precision.
+From a single run of the algorithm on the problem instance triple defined by :math:`p^3 = p(n, f_\theta, \theta_i)`, we obtain a runtime measurement for each deduced problem quintuple |p5|, more specifically, one for each target value which has been reached in this run, or equivalently, for each target precision.
 This also reflects the anytime aspect of the performance evaluation in a single run.

 Formally, the runtime :math:`\mathrm{RT}^{\rm s}(p)` is a random variable that represents the number of function evaluations needed to reach the quality indicator target value for the first time.